From prediction markets to interpretable collective intelligence: Main results

-In addition to the possibility of broken information exchange, there are the following two problems.
+In fact, there is empirical evidence that prediction market prices are indeed able to aggregate information, but may fail to do so if they are the only information channel between the experts: see, for example, the study \cite{AlKiPf2009}, which is also discussed in detail in Appendix~\ref{subsec:emp_evid}.
+The same study shows that direct information exchange could greatly improve the reliability of prediction markets, but does not offer a way to automatically induce such exchange.
+In addition to the possibility of broken information exchange through prices, there are the following two problems.
 First, we must reliably know the value of $\bm\omega$ in order to resolve our market and to distribute gains and losses.
 This severely restricts the applicability of prediction markets.
-Second, consider an external ignorant observer who does not know the nature of experts' information (in terms of the model discussed in Section~\ref{subsec:pen_model}, he or she does not know $(\Omega\times S, 2^{\Omega\times S}, P)$).
+Second, consider an external ignorant observer who does not know the nature of experts' information (in terms of the model discussed in Section~\ref{subsec:pr_mr}, he or she does not know the probability space $(\Omega\times S, 2^{\Omega\times S}, P)$).
 Then he or she sees prices, but cannot obtain the information that generates them: results are not interpretable.
-Here we present a theoretical model that incorporates the idea that all these problems can (and should) be solved simultaneously.
-The model does not require the experts to be Bayesian.
-The practical implementation of the self-resolving approach is discussed in Section~\ref{subsec:sr_reality}.
+Below we present a theoretical non-Bayesian model that incorporates the idea that all these problems can (and should) be solved simultaneously.
+After that we discuss the possibility of its practical implementation.